 Under the Freshwater Supply in California Alternative, freshwater supply well(s) would be installed in California instead of in Arizona, which is the location proposed in the Final Remedy Design.
 The intent of this alternative is to avoid potential water quality impacts related to injection of Arizona freshwater in California that exceeds the maximum contaminant levels (MCL) of arsenic.
 Data from existing wells in the vicinity of the remedy suggest the aquifer near Moabi Regional Park is much less productive than that on the Arizona side of the river.
 Due to the less productive aquifer conditions, the volume of water obtained for use in the remedy would be greatly reduced, which would lengthen the amount of time it would take to clean up groundwater contamination.
-Moreover, the installation of freshwater supply wells on the California side of the Colorado River would require locating the wells far enough from the contaminated groundwater plume so that the drawdown created by freshwater pumping would not adversely affect the operation of the remedy.
-As a result, a California freshwater supply well must be located a sufficient distance away from the groundwater remedy; therefore, the length of freshwater pipelines in California to be installed would result in more ground disturbance than the proposed Project pipeline in Arizona.
+Moreover, the installation of freshwater supply wells on the California side of the Colorado River would require locating the wells far enough from the contaminated groundwater plume so that the drawdown created by freshwater supply well must be located a sufficient distance away from the groundwater remedy; therefore, the length of freshwater pipelines in California to be installed would result in more ground disturbance than the proposed Project pipeline in Arizona.